 “Double Dipped” Dressing, Stuffing or Potato Cakes

 Preheat oven to 350°F. Take any leftover mashed carb, even add leftover corn.
-Coat a baking sheet with canola oil.
+Coat a baking sheet with oil.
 Take 1/4 cup mashed carb mixture.
 Flatten onto oiled baking sheet.
 Bake for 15 minutes per side or until each side is crispy and brown.
 No nutrition info here.
 Please enjoy one cake with a lean protein and vegetable side and everything will balance out!